NebraLtd/Helium-Guides/docs/outdoor-hotspot/quick-start.md

 ![Indoor Hotspot App Step 7](../media/photos/indoor/step10.jpg ':size=800')

 **Step 10:** Next you need to submit antenna height and power details.

 **Step 11:** Provide location permission: The helium application use phone location to assert location to the device.

 **Step 12:** Finally, you can confirm the location of your hotspot.
 Click continue and you should be presented with a map to then place where your hotspot is on the app.
-This requires $10 and it's alredy paid by Nebra LTD.
+This requires $10 and it's already paid by Nebra LTD.

 ![Indoor Hotspot App Step 10](../media/photos/outdoor/step11.jpg ':size=800')